 Truly sustainable seed systems need to provide adequate amounts of quality planting material or "seed" at the time when farmers are ready to plant.
 Many demonstrations are underway so farmers can see the yield advantage of using "clean" seed.
 In several countries, farmers are now willing-to-pay for quality starter seed.
-During the past decade, the net tunnel technology has been developed to assist trained basic seed multipliers to maintain their own stocks of disease-free planting material.
+During the past decade, the net tunnel and mini-screen house technologies have been developed to assist trained basic seed multipliers to maintain their own stocks of disease-free planting material.

 National program breeders can link you to producers of quality planting material of the varieties they recommend.
-In additional the Sweetpotato Knowledge Portal (www. sweetpotatoknowledge.org) has lists of trained, decentralized multipliers in selected countries.
+In additional the Sweetpotato Knowledge Portal (www.sweetpotatoknowledge.org/ sphi-dashboard) has lists of trained, decentralized multipliers in selected countries.